Buying property in Madrid?

 Which neighborhoods have the fastest rising property prices in Madrid as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Madrid are Ciudad Lineal, Puente de Vallecas, and Latina, all of which have seen exceptional year-on-year growth.
+As of early 2026, the three fastest-rising districts in Madrid are Ciudad Lineal, Puente de Vallecas, and Latina, all of which have been posting annual price growth well above the city average.

-Ciudad Lineal and Puente de Vallecas each recorded approximately 23% annual price growth, while Latina came in close behind at around 22.8% over the same period.
+Ciudad Lineal and Puente de Vallecas each saw asking prices climb by around 23% year-on-year in late 2025, while Latina came in close behind at roughly 23%, with nearby Villaverde, Carabanchel, and Fuencarral-El Pardo all close to the same pace.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Madrid.